cloudforet-io/launchpad/README.md

 ### minimal
 After the installation is complete, the domain record must be added to /etc/hosts on the local PC.<br>
-Records that need to be added will be displayed after installation is completed.
+Domain records will be displayed after installation is completed.

 ```diff
 vim /etc/hosts